Interesting group in California called

 "Our kids don't necessarily get experiences like this.
 You know how when you think back to high school, there were a few days when something happened that you really remember as being great?
 I want this to be one of those days for these kids."

-But why can't they have this every day?
+every day?
 Wouldn't it be great if all (or at least most) learning could create great, memorable, transformative experiences?